redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 The error is expected as we have not yet exposed the connection information to our cluster environment.

-### Connect the application to the MongoDB service
+## Step 2.
+Connect the application to the MongoDB service
 Connect the application to the MongoDB service with `odo add binding`.

 From a new terminal, run the following command that will add necessary data to `devfile.yaml`: